jdmonin/JSettlers2/doc/Message-Sequences-for-Game-Actions.md

 and easier for bots and other automated readers to recognize.
 Since the server and built-in robots are packaged together, the bots also use these updated message sequences.
+The server uses the latest version format to record the game event sequences it sends, even when sending other more-compatible messages to an older client.

 If you're curious about older versions, see the code and comments in server classes like `SOCGameMessageHandler` and `SOCGameHandler` which communicate with clients.